timwindsor/BB10-WebWorks-Framework/ext_sample/README.md

 passed to the class as an argument to the constructor.
 It is needed to trigger events on the JavaScript side from native.

-The can delete method is used by JNEXT to determine whether your native object can be deleted.
+The CanDelete method is used by JNEXT to determine whether your native object can be deleted.

 The InvokeMethod function is called as a result from a request from JavaScript